jellysnake/docInspector/README.md

 A program made to provide statistical information about google documents and their revisions

+### About DocInspector

+The DocInspector is a program created to obtain statistical data on changes to google documents and convert it into a form that is easy to read and understand.
+This can be related to user input to the google document including characters added and removed and also gives information as to which user created each edit of the document.
+This would be useful in an educational setting where teachers and markers need to see the contribution of each student to a google doc to ensure that the workload has been distributed evenly.
+Similarly, it could be used in a business setting where managers can see the productivity of each employee through the metrics provided by DocInspector.

 ### Prerequisites

 - Python 3.7 or later